-[NOTE.-The figures standing alone refer to the numbers of the paragraphs, ¶¶.
-Those in parentheses, to the divisions of said paragraphs.]
+NOTE.-The figures standing alone refer to the numbers of the paragraphs.
+Those in parentheses, to the divi-sions of said paragraphs.
+Those preceded by "A" refer to the Appendix.
+The letter p prefixed to a number re-fers to the page; followed by Roman numerals, as vi., to table of contents.

-Absence-

-Of preachers from circuits, how supplied, 130.